Emergency! Preparation for Late Starters

 - Perimeter and area

 Again, to help your child practice specific aspects of maths, use practice materials that allow them to do that.
-11 plus Maths Software provide banks of questions by type and could be a useful investment.
-There is also an 11+ Maths App.
+There is an 11+ Maths App.
 Software has the advantage that they are rather popular with PC-loving children.
 Paper practice is still essential, but computer-based materials may increase their enthusiasm for the task and thus the amount of time they are willing to spend on preparation.

 Preparation for Verbal and Non-Verbal Reasoning Tests